KLMM-LSD/ScalingBlog-LasseKristjan/README.md

 ## Experimental setup

 In order to test this hypothesis, we designed an experiment that would let us compare the performance of our system with and without the proposed changes.
 This involved setting up two smaller VMs, each with a quarter of the memory and half the CPUs of our production server.
+We invented a test scenario that would keep loading the absolutely longest thread (1000+ posts) over and over in a loop.
+Response times would be measured from another droplet.
+Now is that a relevant load?
+Not at all but it is the only one where any slowdown is measurable.
+There was a service level agreement that the frontpage should not load slower than 2-3 seconds, but it says nothing about loading threads.
+Loading the frontpage in a loop failed to slow it down at all.

 ##### Droplet A2 (Frankfurt):
 ```